exgalcos/exgalcos.github.io/about.md

 ### About us
 Our HDMPLab is working on high dimensional data, hypothesis testing, classification, statistical inference.

-### Research
+## Research

+HDMTLab covers the following research areas.

-#### Multiple Testing
+### Multiple Testing
 Multiple testing procedures are playing a key role in high dimensional problem such as variable selection and dimension reduction and genetics such as GWAS and protein domain data.
 One major issue in multiple testing problem is to identifying the null distribution empirically.
 We develop methods to estimate the null distribution based on mixture of well known distributions or empirical likelihood.  method

 *Park, H. and Park, J. (2021+)  A robust false discovery rate controlling procedure using  empirical likelihood with a fast algorithm. _Submitted_.

 *Gauran, I.I., Park, J., Rattsev, I., Peterson, T.A., Kann, M.G. and  Park, D. (2021+) Bayesian Local False Discovery Rate for sparse count data with application to the discovery of hotspots in protein domains. _Minor revision in Annals of Applied Statistics._

 Ramos, M.L., Park, D., Lim, J., Park, J., Tran, K.,  Garcia, E. and  Green, E.
 Adaptive local false discovery rate procedures for highly spiky data and their application to protein Set4Δ data,